mauricewells/docs/developer-tools/ixo-blockchain.md

 ### Installation

-The installation script `InstallPangea.sh` prepares the environment, prerequisites, installs the ixo-blockchain software and guides you through the node setup.
+The installation script `setup.sh` prepares the environment, prerequisites, installs the ixo-blockchain software and guides you through the node setup.

 These steps are to be run once logged in as **root** user.
 Use the following command to access the root user.